BCLibCoop/nnels-views-custom-handlers/README.md

 This field requires the File: Size field to be added to the view.

+### Library Login Field

+The library login field will show a login link, application link or warning based on partner status.

+This field requires the Indexed Node: Node ID field to be added to the view.

 ### S3 Path

 Add a S3 Path to the row.